LANGDALE MOOR FIRE: Thursday August 28 2:50pm - A171 Whitby to Scarborough Road remains closed

-The A171 from Scarborough to Whitby remains closed on Thursday afternoon, along with a number of other roads in the area.
+The A171 from Scarborough to Whitby remains closed on Thursday evening, along with a number of other roads in the area.

 At a press briefing on Wednesday afternoon, Karl Battersby, Corporate Director for Environment at North Yorkshire Council said: “We’ve put in place a number of road closures to make sure that the public are safe, but primarily to make sure that the fire service can deal with the incident most effectively.